ssec/polar2grid/py/polar2grid/doc/source/index.rst

 If you are a developer wishing to add your own frontend or backend please see the :doc:`Developer's Guide <dev_guide/index>` for details on how to do so.

+Original scripts and automation included as part of this package are distributed under the
+:download:`GNU GENERAL PUBLIC LICENSE agreement version 3 <../../../../COPYING>`.
+Binary
+executable files included as part of this software package are copyrighted and licensed by their respective organizations, and distributed consistent with their licensing terms.

 Contents
 --------